(888) 552-6760 SCHEDULE AN APPOINTMENT

 Symptoms of oropharyngeal cancer may include issues with opening the mouth or moving the tongue.

-Laryngopharyngeal cancer symptoms may include high-pitched sounds when breathing or a hoarse voice.
+Hypopharyngeal cancer symptoms may include high-pitched sounds when breathing or a hoarse voice.

 Some patients have no symptoms and don’t discover the pharyngeal cancer until it’s advanced.
 Patients at higher risk for pharyngeal cancer who experience any of these symptoms should inform their doctor.

-To diagnose pharyngeal cancer, doctors typically request a detailed history and conduct an examination, noting down risk factors and symptoms.
+To diagnose pharyngeal cancer, doctors typically request a detailed history and conduct an examination, noting risk factors and symptoms.
 If the exam raises red flags, the patient may be referred to a specialist.
 That doctor may order imaging tests and take a sample of the possible tumor, called a biopsy.

 Depending on the location of the throat cancer, doctors will likely also have the sample tested for signs of an active EBV or HPV infection.